When your parents live longer than they thought they would and end up outliving their retirement savings – what do you do? What can they do?

 - Shop at the discount stores such as Aldi’s and if you shop at other stores, make sure to find out if they offer a senior discount.

 - Check with your utility company to find out if and what types of discounts they can provide to your elderly parent.
 You may be surprised to find out that you can save some money by doing this.
 The same would be true for phone companies, cable companies, trash companies, etc.

-- Check into the multiple services (hopefully in your area) that provide very low cost or free transportation for seniors.
-For all the information on this check out our article on Can Senior Citizens Get Free Rides?
+- Check into the multiple services (hopefully in your area) that provide very low-cost or free transportation for seniors.
+For all the information on this check out our article Can Senior Citizens Get Free Rides?

-- To save on caregiver costs use the resources within your own private community.
-That means siblings, family members, friends, your church, clubs, etc. Most people want to help but don’t know how so don’t be shy to ask.
+- To save on senior care costs use the resources within your own private community.
+That means siblings, family members, a close friend, your church, clubs, etc. Most people want to help but don’t know how so don’t be shy to ask.
 If your elderly parent requires someone to be with them 24/7, you could use someone to be with them 1 or 2 days a week – saving you the cost of the caregiver.
 It’s difficult to ask, I know but now is the time when YOU need the help.
 You can pay it forward in the future.

 Are Children Financially Responsible For Their Parents?

-There are currently 28 states plus Puerto Rico that have filial responsibility laws.
+There are currently 29 states, plus Puerto Rico, that have filial responsibility laws.

 - New Hampshire